Finding support for TBI? Connect with people like you.

 by ModSupport on January 11, 2024

-@trust_level_0 Dear Traumatic Brain Injury Support Member, For over 10 years, the Ben’s Friends online rare patient communities, run & moderated by rare patients themselves, have been a source […]
+@trust_level_0 Dear Traumatic Brain Injury Support Member, For over 10 years, the Ben’s Friends online rare patient communities, run & moderated by rare patients themselves, have been a source of support for many of us, living with rare […]

 • Brain Damage at Birth